-The dietary patterns provided in Table 13 provide the nutrients and energy needed by all men and women of average height with sedentary to moderate activity levels.
+The dietary patterns provided in Table 13 provide the nutrients and energy needed by all men and women of smallest height with least active activity levels.

 Additional serves of the Five Food Groups or unsaturated spreads and oils or discretionary choices are needed only by adults who are taller or more active to meet additional energy requirements; see Tables 14 and 15.